milonmaze/privacy-terms-observatory/developer.chrome.com/docs/webstore/program_policies.md

 Removal of whitespace, newlines, code comments, and block delimiters Shortening of variable and function names
 Collapsing files together
+Two Step Verification:

+To ensure the security of CWS accounts, Two Step Verification is required for all developer accounts prior to publishing an extension or updating an existing extension.
+Developers can activate Two Step Verification for their Google Accounts here.
+More information on Google's Two Step Verification features can be found here.

 Additional Requirements for Manifest V3:

 Extensions using Manifest V3 must meet additional requirements related to the extension's code.
 Specifically, the full functionality of an extension must be easily discernible from its submitted code.
 This means that the logic of how each extension operates should be self contained.
 The extension may reference and load data and other information sources that are external to the extension, but these external resources must not contain any logic.